• Skip to main content

 Bitcoin was the first digital asset the world had ever seen.
-It's the only digital asset worth buying and holding.
-Bitcoin isn't just one kind of digital money – it's the only digital money.
-But there is no physical bitcoin, so when you buy bitcoin, where exactly is bitcoin stored?
+Bitcoin is digital money, and there is no second best.
+But there is no physical bitcoin, so when you buy bitcoin, where is bitcoin stored?

-The clearest way to explain this is that it's like a digital safety deposit box.
+The clearest way to explain this is that it’s like a digital safe deposit box.

 When you “own bitcoin”, you actually just own the keys to a portion of the bitcoin network.
 With those keys, you can then send some of that bitcoin to someone else.
-If someone sends you 0.01 bitcoin, you do not have to make your next transaction exactly that amount.
-You can send 0.0023 bitcoin to someone and keep the change for yourself.
+If someone sends you 0.01 bitcoin, you then have keys to access 0.01 bitcoin from the bitcoin network.

 The bitcoin network is made up of these bitcoin safety deposit boxes, and each time you buy, sell, send, receive, or trade bitcoin, you are receiving, or passing on, ownership of the bitcoin which always remains at the “bitcoin bank”.
 One of the coolest things about the Bitcoin network in my opinion is that by running your own node, you can verify every single transaction since 2008 to know with 100% certainty that your bitcoin is legit.